gerard33/bmw-pictures/README.md

 # bmw-pictures
-BMW pictures for device tracker heading
+BMW pictures used for the device tracker in Home Assistant BMW ConnectedDrive to show the position on the car including the heading